andrewsunglaekim/event-loop-workshop/readme.md

 What happens if you add `button.click()` to the end of the file.
 What will log on page load?

-### Apologies - `async`/`await`
-So when I gave the title and description of this class a month ago, I thought I would pepper in a bit of async await code at the end to show how that syntatic sugar can clean up a code base.(and it does a really great job doing that!)

-However, while developing this workshop, I felt it was a bit out of scope and doesn't really add any additional value to the concepts discussed today. `async/await` is really just a wrapper for promises and act on the message queue and call stack in the same way.

-If there's enough interest, we could do a workshop doing actual api calls with nested promises and see how async/await can help clean up that async code and focus a little on return values of promises.

 ### Thanks